vladap/spring-playground/README.md

+Executable Java test code is in `/test/java/springjava/SpringTest.java`.<br>
+Run `mvn test -Dtest="springjava.SpringTest"`

-Executable code is in `/test/java/spring/SpringTest.java`.
+Executable Scala test code is in `/test/scala/springscala/SpringTest.scala`.<br>

-Run `mvn test`.
+Run `mvn test -Dtest="springscala.SpringTest"`

 Or use IDE of your choice and run SpringTest.